adrobinoga/zk-protocol/README.md

 - [realtime.md](sections/realtime.md): Protocol of the realtime events.
 - [other.md](sections/other.md): Other procedures.

+Also, check the repo of the python lib [PyZK](https://github.com/adrobinoga/pyzk).

 ## Develop ##

 Currently this spec is intended for devices of the TFT series, but there's no reason to keep it that way.